Ben Sasse: University of Florida

 In autumn 2022, the University of Florida Board of Trustees and the Florida Board of Governors selected Sasse as the 13th president of the University of Florida.
 He was the sole finalist out of 12 interviewed candidates for this position.
-Sasse resigned from the United States Senate on January 8, 2023, and assumed the presidency of the University of Florida on February 6, 2023.
+Sasse assumed the presidency of the University of Florida on February 6, 2023.
+He succeeded Kent Fuchs as president.

-His appointment generated some controversy on campus, with Sasse's past comments on same-sex marriage leading to student protests.
+Sasse's appointment generated some controversy on campus, with Sasse's past comments on same-sex marriage leading to student protests.
 The university's Faculty Senate also passed a no-confidence resolution expressing concern for the lack of transparency surrounding Sasse's selection.

-On July 18, 2024, the University of Florida announced that Sasse would be resigning from his position effective July 31.
-Sasse cited his wife Melissa's "recent epilepsy diagnosis and a new batch of memory issues" as a reason for his resignation.
-The University of Florida will continue to pay his $1 million salary through February 2028.
+On July 18, 2024, Sasse announced that he would be resigning from his position at the university effective July 31.
+He cited his wife Melissa's "recent epilepsy diagnosis and a new batch of memory issues" as reasons for his resignation.
+The University of Florida stated that it would continue to pay his $1 million annual salary through February 2028.

 During his presidency, Sasse tripled the budget of his office to $17.3 million, $7.2 million of which was directed to consulting contracts.
 The president's staff increased from under 10 people to 30.
-The new hires included former Senate staffers and other Republican officials, many of whom worked outside of Florida, resulting in increased travel costs.
+The new hires included former Senate staffers and other Republican officials, many of whom worked outside Florida, resulting in increased travel costs.
 Sasse's office spent $1.3 million on catering at dinners and social functions, double the rate spent by his predecessor.
 The most expensive event was $177,000 on catering and drinks for a 200-person holiday party.
 An audit conducted by the Florida Auditor General found Sasse inappropriately spent university funds, including by paying above-market-rate salaries to his former congressional staffers who were not competitively hired and by chartering private jet flights without clear business purposes.

-After stepping down as president, Sasse continues to teach college classes at the university's Hamilton Center, a "GOP-mandated civic program devoted to research and teaching about Western civilization and the principles of a free society" according to The Independent Florida Alligator.
+After stepping down as president, Sasse continued to teach classes at the university's Hamilton Center, a "GOP-mandated civic program devoted to research and teaching about Western civilization and the principles of a free society" according to The Independent Florida Alligator.